 - There is almost no recovery time with LASIK.
 You should be able to drive yourself to the 1-day appointment.
 Most of our patients return to work and normal activities the same day!

 - After your 1-day appointment, you will be seen at the 1-week, 1-month, 3-month and 1-year marks.
 We have established close relationships with nearly 500 optometrists in the New England area.
-Chances are your doctor is in our co-management group, so your follow-up appointments can be made at Clear Advantage or with your regular eye doctor at no extra charge!
+So your follow-up appointments can be made with your regular eye doctor at no extra charge!

 The LASIK Process – Two Easy Steps… One Phenomenal Outcome!